-ENG 1, offered in the fall quarter, focuses on study skills, academic planning, time management, and the use of campus and community resources to help achieve academic, personal, and professional goals.
+Offered in the fall quarter, ENG 1 focuses on study skills, academic planning, time management, and the use of campus and community resources to help achieve academic, personal, and professional goals.
 It also presents engineering both as a field of study and as a profession.
 Activities include presentations by student organization officers and various UC San Diego organizations.
 Students may not receive credit for both ENG 1 and ECE 1A.

-ENG 3, offered in the spring quarter, focuses on leadership, engineering as a profession, personal and professional development, ethics, preparation for graduate school, resume development, and job offer evaluation.
+Offered in the spring quarter, ENG 3 focuses on leadership, engineering as a profession, personal and professional development, ethics, preparation for graduate school, resume development, and job offer evaluation.
 Activities include presentations by UC San Diego staff and panel discussions with practicing professionals from industry.
 Students may not receive credit for both ENG 3 and ECE 1C.

 Introduction to theory and practice of team engineering, including temperament and work styles; stages of team development; project management; communication, problem solving, and conflict resolution skills; creativity; leadership; social entrepreneurship; and ethics.
 Students may not receive credit for both ENG 100 and ENG 100A.
 Prerequisites: concurrent enrollment in or completion of one of the following: DOC 2, CAT 2, HUM 2, MMW 2, MCWP 50, or WCWP 10B, or consent of instructor.

 Engineering leadership attitudes, styles, principles, and approaches; stages of product development and evolution; strategic and critical thinking and problem solving for engineering projects; resource management; quality control; risk analysis and risk taking; engineering business economics, law, leadership and corporate ethics.
+Contact firstname.lastname@example.org you are unable to enroll in the course.
 Prerequisites: ENG 100A, or ENG 100, or consent of the instructor.

 Examines the engineering/entrepreneurism interface.
 Discovery, development, and implementation of new product ideas.
 Understanding markets, competitors, and selling innovations.
 Cultivating effective working relationships between research, engineering, manufacturing, and marketing elements of an organization.
 Priority enrollment given to engineering majors.